OctopusDeploy/blog/blog/2023-06/k8s-choices/index.md

 Despite the configuration method to choose, you'll have to deal with variables in some form.
 The question is where to keep them.

-You can choose to store them all in a CD tool or put all variables in your customisation/variables files, or you can choose a hybrid approach.
+You can store them all in a CD tool or put all variables in your customisation/variables files or choose a hybrid approach.
 The decision here depends on who will manage the variables and the CD process overall.

 Another aspect of this problem is if you want to deploy the variables with the app or if you want to have a separate process for this.
 Some Octopus customers combine all the ConfiguMaps and Secrets in one project and redeploy them every time they update the values.
 Such a solution can work well if you reuse some values for multiple apps.

-### Dependencies

-If your applications have dependencies, you must solve the dependency problem.
-For example, one app update might trigger redeployment for other apps, or you might need to hold a deployment for one app till specific versions of the other apps are deployed.

-There are multiple strategies to manage dependencies.
-You can have a process outside of the CD tool, e.g. orchestrate dependencies in your work management tool, adding dependencies to tasks.
-You can use mechanisms provided by Helm.
-Another alternative is to use a CD tool.

-Octopus can coordinate multiple projects; read more about it in [our other post](https://octopus.com/docs/projects/coordinating-multiple-projects).
-Flux CD also allows describing dependencies between resources.

 ### Adding new apps